MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 Analysts usually need technical help to deal with streaming data sources, data preparation, complex time-based operations, and real-time data visualization.
 IT departments often rely on custom-built systems, and a combination of technologies from various vendors, to perform timely analyses on the data.
 Without this complexity, they can't provide decision makers with information in near real time.

-*Streaming dataflows* allow authors to connect to, ingest, mash up, model, and build reports based on streaming, near real-time data directly in the Power BI service.
+*Streaming dataflows* allow authors to connect to, ingest, mash up, model, and build reports based on streaming in near real-time data directly in the Power BI service.
 The service enables drag-and-drop, no-code experiences.

 You can mix and match streaming data with batch data if you need to through a user interface (UI) that includes a *diagram view* for easy data mashup.
 The final item produced is a dataflow, which can be consumed in real time to create highly interactive, near real-time reporting.
 All of the data visualization capabilities in Power BI work with streaming data, just as they do with batch data.